primenumberhater666/Hypixel-Skyblock-Collection-XP-Tracker/README.md

 but it is an independent project and not officially connected to Hypixel or its developers.
 Use of this bot is at your own discretion and risk.

 SkyCrypt API: https://sky.shiiyu.moe/api

+Some parts of the code were inspired by Bankhier (https://www.youtube.com/watch?v=IsTXGO3LvkQ) and some other community members.